-We have been seeing lots of action with the GameStop stock going up recently.
+We have been seeing lots of action with the GameStop stock and AMC Entertainment Holdings Inc stock going up recently as a result of retail investors coordinating to drive up the stock's price.
+The video game retailer rose by 400% in stock price.
 Since we spoke about short squeezes already, we thought you might want to know about gamma squeezes too.
 The GameStop phenomenon saw both take place.

 Gamma is the first derivate of delta; it measures how quickly delta moves.
 Delta measures the change in an option’s underlying stock price.
-Gamma is therefore the acceleration by which an option’s underlying stock price moves up or down.
-Gamma enables traders to identify the volatility of a given option and can thus be used as a tool to hedge against more volatility risk.
+As Delta value oscillates, the option market makers buy or sell options to preserve their hedges.
+Gemma is therefore the acceleration by which an option’s underlying stock price moves up or down.
+Gamma enables currency traders to identify the volatility of a given option and can thus be used as a tool to hedge against more volatility risk.
 We dive deeper in the technical stuff below, but let’s first answer what a gamma squeeze is.

 This piece on options is a good refresher before going further.

-A gamma squeeze happens when a big investor uses many options to ramp up the prices of select stocks due to option sellers needing to hedge their trades.
+A gamma squeeze happens when a big investor uses many options to ramp up the prices of select stocks due to option sellers needing to hedge their trades in the derivatives market.
 The process happens in three general steps: the first part begins when the big investor buys short dated call options very quickly (options of stocks they already own).
 Then, banks and brokers that sell the call options, will want to purchase the stock back to hedge their position on the call they sold.

-The more call options the big investor buys (when you buy the right to purchase a stock at a predetermined strike price later in time), the more shares the brokers will have to buy up to ensure her position is safe.
+The more call options the big investor buys (when you buy the right to purchase a stock at a predetermined option's strike price later in time), the more shares the brokers will have to buy up to ensure her position is safe.
 The reason for this is because the broker is trying to neutralize or hedge her gamma exposure (exposure to a fluctuation of an option’s underlying share price).
-In the end, the option purchases force the dealers to purchase the stock which increases the share price higher yet.
+In the end, the option purchases force the dealers to purchase the stock produces even higher share prices.
+Gamma squeezes should be properly timed as they are best in the short-term and stock price reversals happen quickly.
+Additional stock-buying activity that helps produce better outcomes are encouraged.

 The larger the gamma, this acceleration in the change of the underlying asset, the more the volatility of the option’s price will be because large changes in prices will energize the desire for traders to move options around.
 Gamma is useful to have on hand because it signals more precisely the overall trend by which the underlying assets moves.
 It helps one visualize the risk of trading a certain option but to find gamma is another article altogether.